 Easter Egg: Nobody wants to raise a kid who’s a sore loser.
 But both winning and losing can be tough for kids to handle graciously – especially in today’s competitive, me-me-me environment.
-Teaching kids how not to be a sore loser is a life skill that will benefit them forever and here are some great ideas about using family board games to teach your little angel one more way to be angelic!
+Learning how to be good sports, accept defeat with grace, and not be sore losers are all life skills that will benefit our kids forever .
+Here are some great ideas about using family board games as a bit of magic to show your angel one more way to be angelic!

-You know the guy.
 There’s one in every office, neighborhood, team, or club.
 The sore loser.
 He clenches his teeth and snarks “congratulations…” after you get the promotion you earned for all your hard work.
 Or maybe it’s the gal who huffs off the tennis court mumbling “good game…” with her hand “outstretched” but never quite making contact with yours.
+Maybe it’s the mom who “accidentally” bumps you as she stomps from the room once your hard work on the school fundraiser has been acknowledged.

 Nobody likes working or playing with these guys.
 And, as parents, we definitely don’t want to raise our kids to be sore losers.
-There are more important values at stake – camaraderie on a team, having a good time, or making sure other have a good time.
+There are more important values at stake – nurturing a growth mindset, camaraderie on a team, sportsmanship, integrity, having a good time, or making sure you don’t ruin somebody else’s good time.

 And once your kids start to think that winning is everything, they can easily become sore losers.